IMT-2020 (5G) standardization process

 A Platform based Approach to 5G: Design, Prototyping and Test

-Luke Schreier, Director for Automated Test Marketing, National Instruments
+Luke Schreier, VP of Automated Test Marketing, National Instruments

 For many, 5G represents that next major standard for cellular connectivity, but 5G is significant beyond just the next cell phone standard.
 It will have huge implications for connectivity that will take use beyond the smart phone to vehicles, hospitals, medical devices, factories, and smart cities.
 In the case of vehicle design, systems that used to operate independently are increasingly designed such that mechanical and electrical systems operate within a holistic system of an autonomous vehicle.
 Highlights of this presentation will include:

-Luke Schreier was an applications engineer before transitioning to product management in 2003.
+Luke Schreier is the vice president for automated test marketing at National Instruments.
+He joined NI in 2001 as an applications engineer before transitioning to product management in 2003.
 His focus areas have spanned the entire portfolio of modular instrumentation and PXI platform products as well as aerospace/defense and semiconductor application spaces.
 He has been heavily involved in the company’s automated test product and go-to-market strategies for more than a decade.
 As the leader of NI’s product management and product marketing teams in automated test, Luke focuses on growth strategies for modular instrumentation, continuing to advance the PXI industry ecosystem, and furthering cross-industry exploration of best practices for automated test engineering and management.
 He holds a bachelor’s degree in mechanical engineering from the University of Nebraska-Lincoln.